citusdata/citus_docs/ref_arch/multi_tenant.rst

 Any column of the :code:`campaigns` table could be its distribution column, but let's compare how this query performs for either of two options: :code:`id` and :code:`company_id`.

-If we distribute by the campaign id, then campaign shards will be spread across multiple workers irrespective of company.
+If we distribute by the campaign id, then campaign data will be spread across multiple workers irrespective of company.
 Finding the total budget for a company requires asking all workers for their local total and calculating a final sum the coordinator.

 .. image:: ../images/diagram-filter-non-tenant.png